Squeeze Me In

 "Squeeze Me In" is a song written by Delbert McClinton and Gary Nicholson.
 It was recorded by Lee Roy Parnell for his 1995 album We All Get Lucky Sometimes, and was the B-side to his 1996 single "Givin' Water to a Drowning Man".

 It was recorded by American country music artists Garth Brooks and Trisha Yearwood.
-It was released in February 2002 as the third single from Brooks' album Scarecrow.
+It was released in February 2002 as the second single from Brooks' album Scarecrow.
 The song reached number 16 on the Billboard Hot Country Singles & Tracks chart.

 Brooks and Yearwood's version was nominated at the Grammy Awards for Best Country Collaboration with Vocals.

 Music video

 The music video was directed by Jon Small and premiered in early 2002.
 It is a live performance video.